zeshhaan/zeshhaan/README.md

 I love F# and Elm and plan to learn and involve more into it.
 I learn new things by implementing them on side projects and involving in that community.
 You can find me almost everywhere 😂

-During weekends, I can be seen working on freelance projects or helping folks to get into tech or even taking a course or attending an event.
+During weekends, I can be seen working on freelance projects or helping folks to get into tech or even taking a course or sometimes attending an event.

 I work at [@foodmarkethub](https://foodmarkethub.com/) where we're building a digital platform in F&B space to connect restaurants to their suppliers to achieve better food costs and consolidate backend operations.
 If you or your relatives/friends own a restaurant within APAC, definitely recommend checking us out!